hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine.html.markdown

 -> In general we'd recommend using SSH Keys for authentication rather than Passwords - but there's tradeoff's to each - please [see this thread for more information](https://security.stackexchange.com/questions/69407/why-is-using-an-ssh-key-more-secure-than-using-passwords).

 -> **NOTE:** When an `admin_password` is specified `disable_password_authentication` must be set to `false`.

+* `edge_zone` - (Optional) Specifies the Edge Zone within the Azure Region where this Linux Virtual Machine should exist.
+Changing this forces a new Linux Virtual Machine to be created.

 * `encryption_at_host_enabled` - (Optional) Should all of the disks (including the temp disk) attached to this Virtual Machine be encrypted by enabling Encryption at Host?